NemesisSSBU/Playable_Bosses/README.md

 [ACMD Hook](https://github.com/ultimate-research/acmd_hook/releases)
 ```
-Make sure you have a modded Switch or emulator, atmosphere, and ARCropolis.
+Make sure you have a modded Switch or emulator.
+Install atmosphere, Skyline, ACMD, and ARCropolis.

 *Step 1*